National Poetry Day

 Further resources:

-• Get involved in this year’s Poetry By Heart Competition, an annual poetry speaking competition for pupils in KS2 – KS5 in England that launches on National Poetry Day.
+• Sign up for this year’s Poetry By Heart Competition, an annual poetry speaking competition for pupils in KS2 – KS5 in England that launches on National Poetry Day.

-• Waterstones Children’s Laureate Joseph Coelho has produced Poetry Prompts, a series of weekly bitesize videos designed to celebrate and demystify the reading and writing of poetry.
-There are free posters and accompanying resources from CLPE to download.
+• Explore the library of Poetry Prompts created by former Waterstones Children’s Laureate Joseph Coelho.
+The bitesize videos are designed to celebrate and demystify the reading and writing of poetry.

 • Find top poetry book recommendations for primary schools in this blog from Just Imagine.